In the academic year 2020-2021 this course will take place online.

 Need to analyse cause-effect relations across multiple cases and not sure how?
 Qualitative Comparative Analysis (QCA) offers a systematic, transparent, and innovative solution.
 This method is relevant for both quantitatively and qualitatively oriented researchers.

 QCA, introduced by Charles Ragin in the 1980s and developed further since, is gaining prominence in various social sciences, including political science, economics and business, management, pedagogical sciences, health sciences, sociology, and environmental sciences.

-- to interpret and report the results.
+- know how to interpret and report the results of a QCA study.

-- QCA is relevant for researchers who normally work with qualitative methods and are looking for a more systematic way of comparing and assessing cases
+- QCA is relevant for researchers who normally work with qualitative methods and are looking for a more systematic way of comparing and assessing cases.

-- QCA is also useful for quantitative researchers who like to assess alternative (more complex) aspects of causation, such as how factors work together in producing an effect
+- QCA is also useful for quantitative researchers who like to assess alternative (more complex) aspects of causation, such as how factors work together in producing an effect.

 - QCA can be used for the analysis of cases on all levels: macro (e.g. countries), meso (e.g. organizations) and micro (e.g. individuals).